stewyb314/trc/docs/Design.md

 ### output subcommand
 The `output` subcommand returns output of a command.
 If the command is still running on the remote machine, the output will be live streamed until the command finishes or is stopped by another trc command.
-If the command is not running, it will exit after all lines have been dispalyed.
+If the command is not running, it will exit after all lines have been displayed.

  ```
  Usage: trc-client [options] status <command id>